Successfulsebunya/wordpress-playground/packages/docs/site/docs/developers/05-local-development/04-wp-playground-cli.md

 } as RunCLIArgs);
 ```

-To execute the code above, the developer can set their preferred method.
+To execute the code above, you can set your preferred method.
 A simple way to execute this code is to save it as a `.ts` file and run it with a tool like `tsx`.
 For example: `tsx my-script.ts`

-### Setting a Blueprint
+### Setting a blueprint

 You can provide a blueprint in two ways: either as an object literal directly passed to the `blueprint` property, or as a string containing the path to an external `.json` file.